tushargayan2324/Intro_to_Julia/README.md

 The original notebooks can be found at https://github.com/JuliaAcademy/Introduction-to-Julia .
 The notebooks 4.5 and 8 are created my myself and the rest are modified to some extent for the Julia Workshop at IISER-K.

+The images used are generated with the code given here itself.
+The remaining images are given credits where ever required.

 =======